vsuley/envida_data/README.md

+# Data Layer for Envida

-# This repo contains code to act as data layer for Envida life management system.
+This is the data layer for Envida Life Management application.

-# You will need to install the correct mongo driver for this using a go get command.
-I used:
-# go get go.mongodb.com/mongo-driver/mongo